Connecting with Community: Our Mission

 For example, for over twenty years we have been hosting an event called TS Promise, four days of impact where we bring in a national motivational speaker and go on the road to schools in southwest Iowa.
 Middle and high school students in southwest Iowa have filed into gymnasiums and auditoriums to hear from speakers who educate, inspire and empower.
 Additionally, an evening youth rally compliments the school visits where speakers can tell more of their story.
 From a strongman, a yo-yo champion, ventriloquist, magician and others, all have used their unique talents to reach students.

-Additionally, we've hosted events geared toward women in leadership, nonprofit employees and economic development leaders that have had huge traction and attendance.
+We've also hosted events geared toward women in leadership, nonprofit employees and economic development leaders that have had huge traction and attendance.
 We try to find a need in the community and be the catalyst for change, growth and sharing of new ideas.
 See upcoming events here.

 Small Business Pitch Competition